tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

     </div>

     <p>
       Once the Support Files have installed, we are presented with a dialog asking us to select whether we are trying to install SQL Server or PowerPivot for Sharepoint.
 Leaving SQL Server selected and pressing next will present us with a series of checkboxes to allow us to pick exactly which components we would like to install.
-Select the boxes the conform with what you intend to use the system for and press “Next”.
+Select the boxes the conform with what you intend to use the system for and press "Next".
     </p>

     <div class="screenshot">